rnelsoneqx/azure-docs/articles/active-directory/saas-apps/equinix-federation-app-tutorial.md

 # Tutorial: Azure Active Directory single sign-on (SSO) integration with Equinix Federation App

 In this tutorial, you'll learn how to integrate Equinix Federation App with Azure Active Directory (Azure AD).
-When you integrate Equinix Federation App with Azure AD, you can:
+When you integrate Equinix Federation App with Azure AD, you can do the following:

 * Control in Azure AD who has access to Equinix Federation App.
 * Enable your users to be automatically signed-in to Equinix Federation App with their Azure AD accounts.